-Until recently, we were always told that whether we have a fast metabolism, or a slow metabolism, we were only fooling ourselves when we don’t heed the advice of the age old caloric-formula: 1 lb of body fat gained or lost = 3,500 calories.
+Until recently, we were always told that whether we have a fast metabolism or slow metabolism, we were only fooling ourselves when we don’t heed the advice of the age-old caloric-formula: 1 lb of body fat gained or lost = 3,500 calories.

 Seemed simple enough to understand, even if most of us didn’t always heed the formula.

 Scientists, doctors, and nutritionists have told us for years that our body was like a bank account.
 We each had a very specific number of calories we could consume every day to maintain our weight.
 So in order to lose weight, all we needed to know was our baseline number.
 Then we could create a deficit of calories from our baseline each day in some shape or form, either by eating less, exercising more, or ideally both.